wandersonwhcr/k8s-examples/rabbitmq/README.md

 `app-factorial-api` is a RESTful API that provides two endpoints: one receives a number and responds with a new location and another corresponds to this new location to retrieve the factorial of number.
-API produces messages on RabbitMQ for async processing and retrieves results calculated on bucket using MinIO.
+API produces messages on RabbitMQ for async processing and retrieves results calculated on a bucket using MinIO.

-`app-factorial-worker` is a consumer worker for RabbitMQ that computes factorial of a number and stores its results on bucket.
+`app-factorial-worker` is a consumer worker for RabbitMQ that computes factorial of a number and stores its results on the same bucket.

 Use Docker to build and push these container images to cluster registry.